Minimum Education Requirement:

 Other Things to Explore

-As an Air Force Nurse Midwife, you'll be on the front lines of women's health by caring for female Airmen and the spouses of male Airmen during pregnancy, labor, delivery and postpartum.
+As an Air Force Nurse Midwife, you'll be on the front lines of women's health by caring for female Airmen and the spouses of male Airmen during pregnancy, labor, delivery and the postpartum period.
 Your guidance, care and expertise will help Air Force families around the globe bring their children into the world.
-Additionally, you'll have the opportunity to continue your education and training and enter the Air Force as an officer, giving you instant respect and credibility.
+Additionally, you'll have the opportunity to continue your education and training and enter the Air Force as an Officer, giving you instant respect and credibility.

-- Provide comfort, support and expertise in medical-midwifery care during pregnancy, labor, delivery and postpartum
+- Provide comfort, support and expertise in medical-midwifery care during pregnancy, labor, delivery and the postpartum period

 - Independently manage women's healthcare with emphasis on the maternity cycle and practice in collaboration with an obstetrician/gynecologist or family practice physician

 You might like this career if you have interests in these areas: